soto-project/soto-core/SotoCore.docc/SotoCore/SotoCore.md

 # ``SotoCore``

-The core framework for Soto a Swift SDK for AWS
+The core framework for Soto, a Swift SDK for AWS

 ## Overview